Skip to Content

 I now have a full vegetable garden in the center of my perennial Southwest garden bed.
 It features a cement blocks raised garden bed and two easy raised garden beds that I made with recycled wood and cement wall supports.

-As far as the veggies grow, I know I will be growing tomatoes, beans, spring onions, Swiss Chard, lettuce, beets, cucumbers, peppers, radishes, carrots, and peas
+As far as the veggies grow, I know I will be growing tomatoes, green beans, spring onions, Swiss Chard, lettuce, beets, cucumbers, peppers, radishes, carrots, and peas

-DDDDDDDDDDDDDDI chose those vegetables because they are successful for me and because we love to eat them.
+I chose those vegetables because they are successful for me and because we love to eat them.

 Notice that I did not include corn.
 I don’t plan to invite the squirrels back again with their favorite veggie!
 Vegetables for 2014Now, I have to figure out what will grow best in the same location.
 The bed is a combination that gets some shade, lots of full sun and some partial sun.